Most brand health trackers are corporate astrology.

 "But what about social listening sentiment analysis?"

-Use it if you have it, but don't let it replace search data.
-Sentiment tells you what people *say* about you in public.
-Search tells you what they *do* in private.
+Use it if you've got it, but don't let it replace search data.
+Sentiment tells you what people say about you in public.
+Search tells you what they do in private.

 "What about brand equity measurement models like Millward Brown or YouGov?"